 - 2 tablespoons white granulated sugar (notes)

-- In a small saucepan, over low-medium heat, heat the milk until it's heavily steaming and very hot to the touch.
+- In a medium saucepan, over low-medium heat, heat the milk until it's heavily steaming and very hot to the touch.
 Set aside.

 - In a medium bowl, use a hand whisk to whisk together the sugar and egg yolks until combined.

-- Whilst continuing to whisk, slowly drizzle the hot milk into the egg yolks.
+- Whilst continuing to whisk, slowly drizzle the hot milk into the egg yolk mixture.

-- Pour it all back into the saucepan and heat over low heat, stirring constantly, until it's thick enough to coat the back of the spoon and you can draw a line through it that doesn't break.
+- Pour it all back into the saucepan and heat over low heat, stirring constantly, until it's thick enough to coat the back of a spoon and you can draw a line through it that doesn't break.
+Stir in the vanilla.